90N45-d3v/flipperzero-graphics/README.md

 <h2>Animations</h2>
 <h4>Want to include these animations into an asset pack for usage on your Flipper?</h4>

-1. Create an empty folder with the name you want your asset pack to have on your flipper at `SD Card/asset_packs/`
+1. Create an empty folder with the name you want your asset pack to have on your Flipper at `SD Card/asset_packs/`
-2. Create an empty folder with the name `Anims` on your flipper at `SD Card/asset_packs/<Folder from 1.>/`
+2. Create an empty folder with the name `Anims` on your Flipper at `SD Card/asset_packs/<Folder from 1.>/`
 3. Create a file called `manifest.txt` in the `Anims` folder with the following text in the beginning:
 ```
 Filetype: Flipper Animation Manifest